breweb13/dream_journal_rails_project-/README.md

-# Welcome to the Jospeh Journal
+# Welcome to the Joseph Journal
 J Journal is a web application built with Rails for my Phase Three Project with Flatiron school.
 Users can create their own Dream Journals to track and organize their dreams.

 ## To get started